ricktaylor/btpu/draft-taylor-btpu.md

 A Bundle Message has a type of TBD.
 The Message Content MUST be a valid Bundle.

+Emitting a Bundle Message with a Length field value of zero (0), i.e no Bundle content, only adds control-plane overhead and SHOULD NOT be used as an alternative form of padding.

 ## Transfer Start Message

 The Transfer Start Message is used to encapsulate the first segment of a new multi-segment Bundle Transfer.